FociSolutions/Orbital-Docs/_pages/docs/architecture/designer.md

 Downloading Mockdefinitions allow you to share them with others, or to save them to use later.
 Since the server stores all Mockdefinitions in an ephemeral in-memory database, **all Mockdefinitions must be downloaded before shutting down the server, otherwise they will be lost.**

-Note: when using this feature from the designer, click “Allow this site to download multiple files” warning (or a similar warning) as this is required to download multiple Mockdefinitions simultaneously.
+Note: when using this feature from the designer, click "Allow this site to download multiple files" warning (or a similar warning) as this is required to download multiple Mockdefinitions simultaneously.

 ### Components